-These days, we eat together less often as a family compared to generations before us, which is unfortunate because there are many benefits of family mealtime.
+These days, we eat more food away from home compared to generations before us, which is unfortunate because there are many benefits of family mealtime.
 Here are reasons why it’s important to eat together, as well as tips on how to make family meals a reality and an enjoyable time despite everyone’s busy schedules.

 Eating together with your family for about 20 minutes only three to five times a week is all it takes to benefit1,2,3.